John Ackah Blay-Miezah: Biography

 In 1974, he claimed that he had inherited 160 million dollars from Daniel Wilbold Layman and announced at a press conference that he planned to invest 6 million dollars in various projects in the Nzema area.
-In 1975, he was arrested at Kotoka International Airport in Accra as he was about to board a Ghana Airways VC10 airliner for London.
+In 1975, he was arrested at Accra International Airport in Accra as he was about to board a Ghana Airways VC10 airliner for London.
 He was arrested for being in possession of 7,700 US dollars and £940 sterling which he allegedly failed to declare.
 Blay-Miezah also managed to convince Acheampong’s government of 47 billion in Swiss Banks.
 He was also given a Diplomatic Passport by Acheampong's government and shortly after relocated to Europe.

 In 1979, his party, People's Vanguard, was issued a provisional certificate of registration by the Office of the Electoral Commissioner.
 His party didn't gain any credibility and the initials of his party were popularly said to mean Pay Voucher.

 After PNDC took over, he managed to convince government of the scheme and his Diplomatic Passport was renewed.
 He went to Cayman Islands with Kojo Tsikata and Kwesi Botchwey.
 They returned empty-handed and embarrassed.

 In 1986, he was jailed in Ghana on a charge of economic sabotage.
 He allegedly worked with Robert Ellis to run the fraud since 1972.

 In January 1989, 60 Minutes ran a piece on him saying that despite accumulating close to $1 billion using his story, he had not paid a dime.
 He died before authorities had an opportunity to get back any of the money he'd stolen.

 He was put under house arrest for deceiving the PNDC government in Accra and died on 30 June 1992.
 Even in his death he sowed confusion among his family by claiming that he had some $15 billion in an offshore bank.